naman5555sharma/my-website/index.md

 #     text: "More text here."
 ---

 Namo-namah, I'm currently a final year MS(By Research) student in IIT Bombay's [Computer Science and Engineering Department](https://www.cse.iitb.ac.in/).
-I am working under the guidance of [Prof. Biswabandan Panda](https://www.cse.iitb.ac.in/~biswa/) focusing on the performance aspects of microarchitecture,particularly data prefetching and cache management, as part of our [research group](https://casper-iitb.github.io/).
+I am working under the guidance of [Prof. Biswabandan Panda](https://www.cse.iitb.ac.in/~biswa/) focusing on the performance aspects of microarchitecture, particularly data prefetching and cache management, as part of our [research group](https://casper-iitb.github.io/).

-I graduated with Btech in Information Technology from Engineering college, Ajmer in June 2022.
+I graduated with a B.Tech in Information Technology from the Engineering College, Ajmer, in June 2022.

 If I am not working on my computer, you can find me playing cricket.
 Reach out to me!